 7.1.3.
-POLICY CLH3: STRATEGIC BUFFER ZONES AND SETTLEMENT AREAS
+POLICY CLH3: MAINTAINING THE DISTINCTIVE SETTING OF BRIZE NORTON

 The West Oxfordshire Local Plan 2031 adopts a general approach on the question of strategic buffer zones with Policy OS2 seeking to ensure that development does not cause coalescence, avoids the loss of identity of separate settlements, and protects or enhances the local landscape and setting of settlements.
-This policy seeks to add local Brize Norton-specific detail to that policy OS2 by allocating two strategic buffer zones and an area of sensitivity to change:
+This policy seeks to add local Brize Norton-specific detail to the policy in the Local Plan.